HuiMi24/TtcnComplete/README.md

   + `Project->Add Folder to Project...`

 #Notes:
-1. It  support file extension ".ttcn", ".ttcn3"
+1. Support TTCN-3 file extension ".ttcn", ".ttcn3", ASN.1 file extension ".asn", module parameter file extension ".par".
+If the extension does not included, please post an issue or commit a pull request.
 2. The module name must be same as the file name
 3. Currently, it only tested on Windows and Linux.
 Mac OS not tested, however, it should work.